The Philadelphia Community Tap Project

 In May 2016, The Philadelphia Community Project joined other cities around the world by presenting a National Tap Dance Day Celebration, a tradition that was initiated and brought to great success years prior, by Beverly Rolfsmeyer, Peggy Leiby and others through the Philadelphia Tap Alliance.
 The National Tap Dance Day celebrations of the 1990s put Philadelphia on the map, and it was our sincere goal to pick up the tradition where it left off.
 In May 2016, the celebration was held outside at Passyunk Square.
 The May 2017 celebration was planned for City Hall/Dilworth Park, but torrential rain moved us to Headhouse Square.
 The 2017 celebration received national coverage in the May 2017 issue of Dance Teacher Magazine.

-In April 2017, The Philly Clicks, a traveling youth tap ensemble, was born.
+In April 2017, our traveling youth tap ensemble was born.
 The guiding principles of the ensemble are modeled upon Hetherington's youth participation from 1988-1996 in the Police Athletic League traveling talent troupe, which traveled all over the city and provided her with priceless performance experiences.
 The ensemble program provides the kids with technical training, education about the historical roots of tap dance in America, and how to work with live musical accompaniment.